Basasuya/ogdf.js/README.md

 ### Progress

--   add PMDS algorithm
+-   add other layout algorithms
--   use initOGDF to start which can use mutiple times in browser(better than Module onRuntime)